it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/removable_media.rst

 |bp_title|
 ----------------------------------------------

-While removable media such as :term:`USB` drives and :term:`PCMCIA` cards are going extinct in most IT environments, they are still an important tool where not some machines are not network connected.
+While removable media such as :term:`USB` drives and :term:`PCMCIA` cards are going extinct in most IT environments, they are still an important tool for environments in which some machines are not network connected.

 In the election environment, the election management system and voting systems typically have no network connections and are not on the internet, so removable media remains a part of everyday life.